 Indeed, the term is frequently used interchangeably with recruitment, and while the two share the same basic objective of hiring the best people, such usage is somewhat misleading.

-To remove the misconceptions and provide some clarity, we’ll outline the various ways in which executive search differs from typical recruitment and provide advice on which solution is best for your business.
-But first, some definitions are in order.
+To remove the misconceptions and provide some clarity, we’ll outline the various ways in which executive search differs from typical recruitment and provide advice on which solution is best for your business, whether it be pharmaceuticals, biotech, or chemicals But first, some definitions are in order.

 What is executive search?